 Pledge receivables, which are unconditional promises to give, are recorded as receivables and revenue when received.
 The Foundation distinguishes between contributions received for each net asset category in accordance with donor-imposed restrictions.
 Pledges are recorded after being discounted to the anticipated net present value of the future cash flows.
-For pledges, the discount rates used to determine present values are based on U.S. Treasury note rates for comparable maturities at the date of the pledge.
-These average to approximately 1.2%.
+For pledges, the discount rates used to determine present values are based on the incremental borrowing rate, which is approximately 5.75%.